xquery/rxq/README.md

 RESTXQ is based on the annotations defined within [JSR-311](http://download.oracle.com/otndocs/jcp/jaxrs-1.0-fr-eval-oth-JSpec).

 To understand what RESTXQ is and how it works with XQuery 3.0 annotations please [download](http://archive.xmlprague.cz/2012/presentations/RESTful_XQuery.pdf) Adam Retter's excellent overview.

+RXQ is an implementation of RESTXQ for the MarkLogic server.

 ## For the Impatient (set up example application)